Ryan Wilcox: Political career

 During 2014, Wilcox served as Chair of the House Revenue and Taxation Committee and on the Business, Economic Development, and Labor Appropriations Subcommittee, The Commission on Federalism, The House Natural Resources and Environment Committee, and the Utah Tax Review Commission as well as several interim committees.

+In the 2025 General Session Representative Wilcox serves as the Chair of the Law Enforcement and Criminal Justice Committee and as a member of the House Rules Committee, the Higher Education Appropriations Subcommittee, the House Business, Labor, and Commerce Committee, the Legislative Process Committee, and the School Security Task Force.

 In national politics Representative Wilcox has continuously supported the ratification of the Comprehensive Nuclear-Test-Ban Treaty working with the congressional delegation from Utah and traveling to Washington to lobby for the effort.

 Family and personal life

 Wilcox was born and raised in Ogden, Utah and is a lifetime resident of Weber County.
 In 1999, married Kristina Beckstrom, in the Latter-day Saint Bountiful Utah Temple.
 He is the father of five children.

 Wilcox graduated from Weber State University with a BA in Commercial Spanish and Political Science.
-For the past decade, Wilcox has worked for Sprint Nextel Corporation managing retail stores.
-Under his leadership, stores have won several awards for sales performance and operational excellence.
+For many years he worked for Sprint Nextel Corporation managing retail stores.
+Under his leadership, stores won several awards for sales performance and operational excellence.